NatiSayada/external-dns-adguard/README.md

 ## What is this

-so i was playing around with my cluster and i needed to make some automation around internal dns.
+So i was playing around with my cluster and i needed to make some automation around my internal dns.
-I really like external-dns and start looking for something similar that will work with adguard home. didn't find one.. so i decided to build something like that.
+I really like external-dns and start looking for something similar that will work with adguard home.
+I didn't find one.. so i decided to build something like that.

 ## Getting Started

 Get the manifest file from ```/deploy/deployment.yaml``` and modify the environment variables as you need. apply the manifest, checkout the the container log to see how it works.